YZ-social/yz-eth/AI_SESSION_CONTEXT.md

 ### **Dependency Management**
 - **Fixed vitest conflicts**: Updated to compatible versions (3.2.4)
 - **Cleaned package.json**: Removed unused deploy scripts and gh-pages dependency

+**Note**: These foundational fixes ensure that the upcoming Model-View refactoring can be deployed reliably.

 ---